Layr-Labs/eigenlayer-docs/docs/developers/how-to-build-an-avs.md

 The Operator binary (or off chain aggregation service code) must write at least one event to the AVSs on chain contracts to be used for future on-chain verification, rewards, and slashing purposes.

 Please see the example from hello-world-avs [here](https://github.com/Layr-Labs/hello-world-avs/blob/84ae1974c212c193a3992467f7d431bad39f74a3/src/index.ts#L25).

+## Step 3: Deploy and Test Locally

+Follow the existing pattern in the Hello World [Local Devnet Deployment](https://github.com/Layr-Labs/hello-world-avs?tab=readme-ov-file#local-devnet-deployment) steps.
+Modify your steps as needed.